cfwheels/API-Generator/README.md

 1. Run the main screen of the API Generator at this URL.
 (Replace `localhost` with your server's name.):
     > http://localhost:8080/index.cfm/main

 2. Verify that the desired version and data source are displaying at the top of the screen.
 For "Version," enter the version number that should be represented by the generated documentation (for example, `1.1`).
 Click the _Generate API Docs_ button.
+TODO: verify that the desired version must exists in the version table.
+Throw error otherwise.

 3. The generator may take 30-60 seconds to process.
 You may need to change your application's timeout temporarily to cater to this, but this should run fine on most non-stressed environments.